-Figure 5.2.
+Figure 15.
 Moving viewport shown on an ERP of 360-degree video when viewport margins are used

 Alternatively, the ITT4RT-Rx client may compute the time till the changing viewport will breach the boundary of the viewport margin, T_breach.
 An early viewport feedback is triggered when T_breach is below a certain threshold.
 Regardless of whether D, V or T_breach is used to trigger an early RTCP feedback, if the time to the next scheduled RTCP viewport feedback is small, the early feedback can be suppressed and the regular scheduled feedback is sent.
-As an example, Figure x.10.3 shows a timeline with T, the interval between two scheduled viewport feedbacks and T_breach, the time at which the viewport is expected to breach the viewport margin i.e., the high-quality region of the 360-degree video.
+As an example, Figure 16 shows a timeline with T, the interval between two scheduled viewport feedbacks and T_breach, the time at which the viewport is expected to breach the viewport margin i.e., the high-quality region of the 360-degree video.
 An ITT4RT-Rx client may trigger an early RTCP viewport feedback as long as T-T_breach < T', where T' is the suppression threshold for an early RTCP feedback.